karthikwebdev/Order-food-online/README.md

 full stack application to order food online by students in canteen

 ## npm install
---to install dependencies
+- to install dependencies

 ## npm start
---to start development server
+- to start development server